slaclab/slicops/podman.md

   space on your machine.
 - `--interactive`: Keep STDIN open.
 This will allow us to enter commands inside of the running container.
-- `--tt`: Allocate a "pseudo-teletypewriter".
-Basically, make working inside of the container in a shell work like how a using a terminal works on your computer.
+- `--tty`: Allocate a "pseudo-tty".
+Basically, it makes working inside of the container just like a normal interactive shell session.
 - `--network=host`: Use the host machine's network.
-This means that any http server started in the container will appear as if it was started on your computer.
-You'll be able to connect to it over localhost.
+This allows a web server (or any other process) in the container to appear on the host (your computer).
+Your computer's browser can connect to the web server with an ordinary URL (https://localhost:<port>).
 - `slaclab/slicops`: This is the name of the image we want to run.
-- `/bin/bash`: Run the bash shell when the container is started

 The container starts a bash shell.
 From there you can start the necessary software.